 Can You Apply This Principle To Your Advantage?

-In 1998 I sold my hedge fund business and foolishly traded a sizable income stream for a chunk of capital.
-It was one of the dumbest financial decisions I’ve ever made.
+Selling my hedge fund business was one of the dumbest financial decisions I’ve ever made.

 But every cloud has a silver lining…

-In the same year Roth IRA conversions began, and that created a situation where I could convert that lemon of a decision into lemonade.
+Roth IRA conversions began in the same year, and that created a situation where I could convert that lemon of a decision into lemonade.

 A Brief Primer On Roth IRA’s